Robotic Technology Transforming Therapeutic GI

 Intellectual Property

-MicroSteer is committed to safeguarding its intellectual property, actively seeking patent protection across major global markets.
-The products and patent numbers listed below represent a substantial portion of our portfolio but may not encompass all pending or granted patents.
+MicroSteer is dedicated to protecting its intellectual property, actively seeking patent protection across major global markets.
+The products and patent numbers listed below represent a substantial portion of our portfolio though they do not include all pending or granted patents.
 We continue to advance additional patents that are currently under review.
 For further details on granted patents and published U.S. patent applications, please visit the United States Patent and Trademark Office website.
 Published international patent applications may be viewed at the World Intellectual Property Organization website.

-Systems and Methods for Controllable Access of Tools to Elevated Tissues This patent describes a medical device that assists endoscopist access and treat raised tissues, such as polyps or tumors.
+These patents describe a medical device that assists endoscopist access and treat raised tissues, such as polyps or tumors.
 It works by placing a special rail near the targeted tissue inside the body.
-A small robotic vehicle, carrying surgical tools like a knife, moves along this rail, allowing doctors to reach and operate different sides of the tissue without needing to reposition their instruments manually.
-This approach aims to make procedures less invasive and more accurate, improving outcomes for patients.
+A small robotic vehicle, carrying surgical tools like a cutter, moves along this rail, allowing doctors to reach and operate different sides of the tissue without needing to reposition their instruments manually.
+This approach aims to make procedures less invasive, safer and more accurate, improving outcomes for patients.

 News